huynguy-db/arcion-docs/content/docs/instructional-docs/source-db-setup/Mariadb.md

 2. Specify the data which is to be replicated as follows:
     ```yaml
     allow:
-    - catalog: "tpch" #Replace tpch with your schema name
+    - catalog: "tpch" #Replace tpch with your database name
       types: [TABLE] #Enter the applicable object type: TABLE or VIEW or TABLE,VIEW

       #Below, you can specify which tables within the schema will be replicated.
 If not specified, all tables will be replicated.
 Examples of tables are shown below